-The Stockholders and Board of Directors West TeleServices Corporation
+The Stockholders and Board of Directors West Telemarketing Corporation and affiliated companies

-We have audited the financial statements of West TeleServices Corporation and the combined financial statements of West Telemarketing Corporation and affiliated companies as of December 31, 1995 and 1994, and for each of the three years in the period ended December 31, 1995, and have issued our reports thereon included in this Registration Statement.
+We have audited the combined financial statements of West Telemarketing Corporation and affiliated companies as of December 31, 1995 and 1994, and for each of the three years in the period ended December 31, 1995, and have issued our report thereon included in this Registration Statement.
 Our audits also included the financial statement schedule of West Telemarketing Corporation and affiliated companies, listed in Item 16(b).
 This financial statement schedule is the responsibility of the Companies' management.
 Our responsibility is to express an opinion based on our audits.
 In our opinion, such financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.